the-lean-crate/criner/criner/README.md

 ## Tasks

-* [ ] review and eliminate some of the 'silly' copies we now make after removing zero-copy
-* [ ] Make all tree methods take an actual key and get rid of the insertion item - it's the reason for being so unwieldy
 * [ ] Store Task by name and version - otherwise they can never change in case they do change.
       Can be done quickly without redownloading by checking for presence of file or with migration (better)
 * [ ] remove io/cpubound duplication and generalize tasks